 - If a student applies for and is readmitted to the University under the Fresh Start Program, all courses and grades will be retained on the permanent transcript. - Previously earned credits and grades from coursework with a "C" or better will carry forward.
-Courses with grades below a "C" will not count toward the student's degree. - If any courses with a "C-" or below are required in the student's major, the student must retake these courses.
+Courses with grades below a "C" will not count toward the student's degree.

-- A student may be admitted to the Fresh Start only one time, and must do so prior to the first semester of re-enrollment. - This option can be taken only after appropriate advising by an Academic & Career Advisor or a Success Coach or dean of the division. - If a student receives financial aid, they must contact Student Financial Services to create an academic plan prior to reenrollment. - If, after being approved for the Fresh Start Program, a student is academically unsuccessful after their first term of readmission, the student will be academically dismissed from the University.
+- If any courses with a "C-" or below are required in the student's major, the student must retake these courses. - A student may be admitted to the Fresh Start only one time, and must do so prior to the first semester of re-enrollment. - This option can be taken only after appropriate advising and approval by the Director of Academic & Career Advising. - If a student receives financial aid, they must contact Student Financial Services to create an academic plan prior to re-enrollment. - If, after being approved for the Fresh Start Program, a student is academically unsuccessful after their first term of readmission, the student will be academically dismissed from the University.